COMPASS for Lone Star College

 COMPASS Placement Test at Lone Star College

-The Sections of Lone Star COMPASS Test
+Sections of COMPASS

 - Reading Skills: There are five types of Reading Comprehension passages that are included in the Placement Test for determining the skills of the students who are keen to join the basic courses in the college.
 The five types of passages are based on Practical Reading, Prose Fiction, Social Sciences, Natural Sciences and Humanities.